 A simple Google search may advise filing for bankruptcy when facing foreclosure (coming from the most reputable sources on the web).
 However, note that this will not stop nor remedy the foreclosure, because personal bankruptcy in Canada does not involve secured debts (mortgages included), unlike a credit card or consumer debts, which are categorized as unsecured.
 This may work in some countries, like the US, but doesn’t apply to Canadian regulations.
 In order to avoid such issues, make sure to make your search as specific as possible.

-If you are having trouble with mortgage payments or facing foreclosure, please contact as soon as possible.
+If you are having trouble with mortgage payments or facing foreclosure, please contact us as soon as possible.
 Our team of professionals will assist you immediately!
-You can stop the foreclosure process in Alberta by calling our office at 403-800-6600.
+You can stop the foreclosure process in Alberta by calling our office at 403-280-3300.